If you’re in search of the best beaches in Cork, you’ve landed in the right place.

 What are the most beautiful beaches in Cork?

 In my opinion, the most beautiful of the many Cork beaches is Barleycove.
-Disagree?
-Let me know in the comments below!
+It’s one of those beaches that just sticks in your mind forever.

 What are the best beaches in West Cork?